Nikol Pashinyan: from fugitive to victorious protest leader - Journal du Cameroun

 Asked last week if he was afraid of getting arrested, Pashinyan said: “In Armenia I feel comfortable everywhere, be it at home, on the street or in prison.”

-After Sarksian’s resignation, Pashinyan said that no one would now be able to take away the victory from people.
+After Sarkisian’s resignation, Pashinyan said that no one would now be able to take away the victory from people.

 “You have won, the proud citizens of Armenia!”
 Pashinyan wrote on Facebook.